Social Sciences at Rutgers University - New Brunswick

 Social Sciences Degrees Available at Rutgers New Brunswick

 - Bachelor’s Degree in Social Sciences

-During the 2017-2018 academic year, Belmont University handed out 28 bachelor's degrees in social sciences.
-Due to this, the school was ranked #733 out of all colleges and universities that offer this degree.
-This is a decrease of 3% over the previous year when 29 degrees were handed out.
+During the 2017-2018 academic year, Rutgers University - New Brunswick handed out 789 bachelor's degrees in social sciences.
+Due to this, the school was ranked #38 out of all colleges and universities that offer this degree.
+This is an increase of 9% over the previous year when 725 degrees were handed out.

-Take a look at the following statistics related to the make-up of the social sciences majors at Belmont University.
+Take a look at the following statistics related to the make-up of the social sciences majors at Rutgers University - New Brunswick.

-The following table and chart show the ethnic background for students who recently graduated from Belmont University with a bachelor's in social sciences.
+The following table and chart show the ethnic background for students who recently graduated from Rutgers University - New Brunswick with a bachelor's in social sciences.

 |Ethnic Background||Number of Students|

 |Hispanic or Latino||103|

 During the 2017-2018 academic year, 43 students graduated with a bachelor's degree in social sciences from Rutgers New Brunswick.
 About 49% were men and 51% were women.